0k1/blog/about.md

 ---
 layout: page
-title: About
+title: About me
 permalink: /about/
 ---

-I'm a beginner in application development on windows.
-Tries to solve most with C# and xaml:)
+I'm a beginner in windows application development.
+Tries to solve most with c# and XAML